truflation/marketplace/docs/feed-interface.md

 # Truflation Feed Interface

-The Truflation Feed interface to marketplace data is a push smart contract that will allow users to access real time Truflation data via the ChainLink AggregatorV2V3Interface.
+The Truflation Feed interface to marketplace data is a push smart contract that allows users to access real time Truflation data via the ChainLink AggregatorV2V3Interface.
 The interface is designed to allow easy integration of real time Truflation data to EVM compatible blockchains.